marbatlle/multiAffinity/docs/usage.md

 # User Guide
 ## 1. Input
-Before running the multiAffinity, the input files need to be curated to fit the tool's template, consist of: **counts matrix** and **metadata**.
-These files can be obtained from [GREIN](http://www.ilincs.org/apps/grein/?gse=) or from other sources.
+Before running the multiAffinity, the input files need to be curated to fit the tool's template.
+The RNA-Seq Case Control files consist of: **counts matrix** and **metadata**.
+These can be obtained from [GREIN](http://www.ilincs.org/apps/grein/?gse=) or from other sources.

 ### Obtain inputs from GREIN
 This workflow is designed to work seamlessly with the output created by GREIN, as shown in this tutorial [GREIN_tutorial](https://github.com/marbatlle/multiAffinity/blob/main/docs/img/tutorial_grein.png).